Welcome to the 2016 edition of Photography Bay’s Photo Gear Holiday Gift Guide.

 iPhone / Smartphone Camera Accessories

 3. Waterproof Cases: There are a ton of waterproof cases available from Lifeproof for the iPhone and Samsung smartphone lines.
+On the lower-end, there are some simple dry bag kinds of cases that can perform well for not much cash.

 1. Sony Cyber-shot W800: Sony still makes great point and shoot cameras – even the inexpensive ones.
 The W800 features a high-res 20MP sensor, a 5x zoom lens (26-130mm equivalent) and optical image stabilization, which is something you don’t see in many sub-$100 cameras.